 If you are looking for treatment from fentanyl addiction, the first step is to find an effective detox.
 Eliminating this toxic drug’s metabolites from the body is often a challenge.
-As the body adjusts to the absence of this opioid, is causes painful withdrawal symptoms to occur.
+Particularly, it causes painful withdrawal symptoms as the body adjusts to the absence of this opioid.
 Fortunately, there is an effective treatment option called rapid fentanyl detox.
 With this type of inpatient detox, withdrawal symptoms are medically managed and a complete detox is achieved safely and comfortably.

 What is Fentanyl?

 Fentanyl is a man-made compound that is chemically related to other opioids such as morphine or heroin.
 As one of the strongest painkillers, fentanyl is 100 times more potent than morphine.
 The strength makes it effective for relieving severe pain in clinical settings.
 However, it also makes the drug potentially high-risk for addiction.

 As the opioid epidemic continues in the United States, approximately 2 million people are suffering from abuse of prescription pain relievers.
 In this case, fentanyl is among the most commonly abused substances.
 Fortunately, quick fentanyl detox is a safe, effective treatment for addiction to this opioid.

 Some available brand names and forms of the opioid drug fentanyl include:

 - Actiq: a lozenge, used under the tongue like a lollipop

 - Duragesic: a patch prescribed to treat moderate to severe pain.
 Its effect can last for up to 3 days